eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dcp.profiles.md

 For a usable profile, at least the following aspects must be defined:

-- Verifiable Credential Data Model
+- **Verifiable Credential Data Model**: defines structure, format, and required attributes, including claims and verification methods.
-- Revocation System: specifies how the validity and expiration of Verifiable Credentials is checked
+- **Revocation System**: specifies how the validity and expiration of Verifiable Credentials is checked.
-- Proof stack: how data integrity of the VC is to be provided
+- **Proof stack**: how data integrity of the VC is to be provided.

 In addition, it is possible to further constrain the profile, for example by limiting the number of acceptable cryptographic algorithms.